Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 Any remaining funds in the AD’s Buffer should be paid out to the derecognized Aligned Delegate.

-#### A.1.5.17.0.4.1 - Responsibly Provided - Whistleblower Evidence Of Misalignment Must Be Secured Ethically [Action Tenet]  <!-- UUID: ba46ef4f-2ed6-4b16-b5b5-8a3ee01ad18d -->

-The phrase "responsibly provided" places limits on the sort of data, evidence and information that will enable a whistleblower to qualify for the bounty.
-Such data, evidence or information must have been secured ethically.
-A whistleblower who used publicly available data (e.g., public Discord or Forum posts) to demonstrate that an Aligned Delegate committed misaligned acts will qualify for the bounty.
-A whistleblower who hacked into the Aligned Delegate’s devices or accounts to make this same demonstration will be disqualified from receiving the bounty.

-Where reasonable people would disagree about the ethical nature of the whistleblower’s actions, the Core Facilitator should err on the side of disqualifying the whistleblower.
-In such instances, disqualification prevents the setting of precedent that might incentivize future whistleblowers to engage in unethical or illegal activities.

-Both the Action Tenet and the above-stated presumption are supported by the Universal Alignment Assumption, which states that the "underlying intent of rules always aims to serve human values and promote public benefit within a given context."
-See [A.0.1.1.5 - Universal Alignment Assumption](2ea378ee-9b12-4e09-9f42-0c6ec65ef33b).

-#### A.1.5.17.0.4.2 - Useful - Whistleblower Evidence Must Have Material Impact [Action Tenet]  <!-- UUID: 989f3891-72dd-4503-94b2-069021c7e947 -->

-The element "useful" means that the evidence provided by the whistleblower must have had a material impact on the adjudication.
-The term "material impact" here does not imply that the adjudication process would have been impossible to resolve without the whistleblower's evidence.
-Instead, the evidence provided by the whistleblower can still be considered "useful" or of "material impact" if it serves a supportive role in the adjudication, even if it does not play a central or decisive part.
-The evidence simply needs to contribute meaningfully to the investigation, regardless of the extent of its influence.
-The Core Facilitator ultimately have broad discretion here in awarding the bounty.

-It is important to note that the payment of the whistleblower bounty is dependent on the outcome of the decision.
-If the Facilitator rule in favor of the AD, the bounty should not be awarded.
-If the Facilitator rule against the AD, the bounty should be awarded if the whistleblower has responsibly submitted useful evidence.

 #### NR-13 - AD Whistleblower Bounty [Needed Research]  <!-- UUID: 02df546f-0c7b-445f-b06d-c51b44b0b84d -->

 **Content**: